sitphp/doubles/doc/creating_doubles.md

     // Test class using the class "MyClass"
     $my_class_to_test = new MyClassToTest();
     $my_class_to_test->methodUsingMyClass();

+## Get a double class name
+Sometimes, you may need to instantiate the double yourself or you may not need a double instance at all (if you are working with a static class for example).
+You can get the class name of the generated double only with the `getClass` method.

+    {.language-php} // Get class name of double of type "dummy" for class "MyClass"
+    $my_dummy_double_class = Doublit::dummy(MyClass::class)->getClass();

+    $my_dummy_double_class::foo();

 ## Implementing undefined methods
 When you create a double, it will automatically implements all the methods of the original class (unless you're creating an [alias](#double-instance-of-type-alias) double).
 If you want your double to implement some methods that are not present in the original class, use the `addMethod` method.
 If you want to implement a static method, prefix it with the "static:" keyword :